bryanwong17/Oracle-Imitating-Selection/README.md

      - Patch confidence score from DenseNet201 pretrained model

 3. **Unified Model (Version 3)**
-   - Similar to version 2 with the exception that feature extractor and imitation prediction (simple model) are integrated into one
+   - Similar to Version 2, with the exception that the feature extractor and imitation prediction (simple model) are integrated into a single model
-   - Not fixed validation balanced dataset
+   - Downsampled validation dataset (balanced) is not fixed.
+This change is intended to test the model's generalizability more comprehensively

 ## Active Learning Strategy